hailehalassie/ebayscrapp/README.md

 # ebayscrapp
-Python script for scraping data from Ebay
+Python script for scraping data from Ebay and storing it i csv file.